Learn the Chords to Your Favorite Holiday Songs on Guitar

 Christmas music is just as much a part of the holiday season as twinkling lights, Santa Claus, and spending time with friends and family.
 Even the biggest Grinch who winces at the thought of Christmas music on the radio can’t help but crack a smile when it comes to singing holiday songs with loved ones.

 Regardless of whether you’re a beginner or you’ve been playing guitar for awhile, you can amp up the holiday cheer by playing some easy holiday songs on guitar.
-From the dreamy “Have Yourself a Merry Little Christmas” -- made popular by velvet-voiced Johnny Mathis -- to the joyful Latin flavor of “Feliz Navidad,” check out some of our favorite holiday classics and learn to play them on guitar.
+Watch some of the Fender family play the timeless holiday classic, “Carol of the Bells”.
+While you’re here, check out some of our favorite holiday classics and learn to play them on guitar.

 Get ready for the holidays and New Year with the Holiday Songs Collection available in Fender Play!
 This collection is packed full of classic and seasonal songs.
 Time to impress your family and friends with the sounds of Yuletide spirit!